awslabs/threat-composer/e2e/README.md

   already on :3000, `vite preview` reuses it and the preview specs silently test the dev server instead of the built bundle. `tests-preview/build-artifacts.spec.ts` catches this (it asserts the `static/js` layout), but the failure reads oddly at first.
-Stop any dev server before `yarn e2e:preview`.
+Stop any dev server before `pnpm e2e:preview`.
 - **Clipboard permissions** are granted in both configs.
 "Copy as Markdown" calls `navigator.clipboard.writeText`, which headless Chromium otherwise rejects with an uncaught page error — a false positive for the console guard, and it would